 - U.S. Army Reserve 88th Readiness Division

-For potential DOD partners, please contact your NSIN Regional Director or email firstname.lastname@example.org to discuss requirements for hosting Bootcamp.
+For potential DOD partners, please contact your NSIN Regional Engagement Principal or email email@example.com to discuss requirements for hosting a Bootcamp program.